philipperemy/japanese-words-to-vectors/README.md

 ## About

 Word2vec (word to vectors) approach for Japanese language using Gensim (Deep Learning skip-gram and CBOW models).
-The model is trained on the *Japanese version of Wikipedia* available at [JaWiki](https://dumps.wikimedia.org/jawiki/latest/).
+The model is trained on the *Japanese version of Wikipedia* available at [jawiki-latest-pages-articles.xml.bz2](https://dumps.wikimedia.org/jawiki/latest/).

 <i>Definition: Word2vec is a group of related models that are used to produce word embeddings.
 These models are shallow, two-layer neural networks that are trained to reconstruct linguistic contexts of words.
 Word2vec takes as its input a large corpus of text and produces a high-dimensional space (typically of several hundred dimensions), with each unique word in the corpus being assigned a corresponding vector in the space.
 Word vectors are positioned in the vector space such that words that share common contexts in the corpus are located in close proximity to one another in the space.</i>

-More information about the word2vec properties is available here: http://nlp.stanford.edu/projects/glove/
+Further reading about word2vec: http://nlp.stanford.edu/projects/glove/

 ## Usage